rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 <img src="/images/rekognition/photo-pile.jpg" alt="drawing" height="200"/>
 <figcaption>Photo by @jontyson on Unsplash</figcaption>

-When training a neural network with images downloaded from the web, it is common for 10-25% of those photos to contain mislabeled categories.
+When training neural networks with images downloaded from the web, it is common for 10-25% of those photos to contain mislabeled categories.
 For example, when gathering images from Microsoft's Cognitive Services API to train a model with the query "wild boar," among the hundreds of downloaded images was a promotional poster from the film Wild Hogs:

 <img src="/images/rekognition/wild-boar-movie.jpg"/>

-Ensuring that training images are consistent with the desired label is the simplest way to increase model accuracy.
-In the past, AWS Mechanical Turk was the default platform to employ for reviewing 1,000s of training data images.
-AWS Rekognition API is a microservice designed to handle all the image and video analysis most applications require.
-However, some models must be custom built for more specific requirements.
-AWS Rekognition can support these builds, providing a fast, accurate, and inexpensive alternative to verify image labels.
+Ensuring that training images are consistent with the desired label is the simplest way to increase model accuracy, but manually reviewing 1,000s of training data images is a tedious process.
+These slow, repetitive types of tasks are great candidates for AWS Mechanical Turk, but for image labeling, Rekognition is a fast, accurate, and inexpensive alternative.

+The AWS Rekognition API is a microservice designed to handle all the image and video analysis most applications require.
+From the documentation, Rekognition's image capabilities include: "...identify the objects, people, text, scenes, and activities, as well as detect any inappropriate content.
+Amazon Rekognition also provides highly accurate facial analysis and facial recognition."
+This begs the question of why build your own models at all?
+While Rekognition is a 90% solution for most general image and video analysis, specific use cases require custom models.

+Wildlife identification is one example currently outside of Rekognition's scope.
+Testing Rekognition with images of Whitetail Deer returned "impala", an aesthetically similar animal, but from a different taxonomy family - and indigenous continent.
+In addition to the elk, mule deer, and caribou sharing the Cervidae family in North America, Whitetail Deer also have dozens of sub-species spread throughout the Americas.
+So while Rekognition is broadly accurate, wildlife classification is a specific application which requires a model with deeper discernment.

 Before proceeding, install Boto 3 and separate images by label in an S3 bucket directory.